apify/apify-cli/features/actor-run-input.feature.md

 - When I run:
   ```
-  $ apify actor run --input='{"foo":"bar"}'
+  $ apify run --input='{"foo":"bar"}'
   ```
-- Then the local Run has input JSON:
+- Then the local Run has an input JSON:
   ```
   {"foo":"bar"}
   ```